hapax/hapax.github.io/assets/chandra.md

 ## Introduction <a id="sec-1" name="sec-1"></a>

+*Prerequisites: basics of the Bohr model, de Broglie wavelength.*

 Though they differ in size by many orders of magnitude, the solar system and the atom are not so different.
 Both involve smaller bodies (electrons/planets) orbiting a much